 First things first, let’s break down why we get sick in the winter months (as opposed to the summer) and what you can do about it:

-From lack of sunlight exposure to breathing in stale air that’s recirculating germs, the winter months take a toll on our bodies and our immune system suffers.
+From lack of sunlight exposure to breathing in stale air that’s recirculating germs, the winter months take a toll on our bodies and our immune health suffers.

 While it’s healthy to honor this slower time of year, it doesn’t have to be due to a cold.
 That’s why I encourage you to get creative by following these tips to support your immune system no matter the season.

 As the cold months settle in, chances are you’re not running or walking outside as much, but rather cooped up on the couch at night and stuffed up in your office during the day.
 When we move our bodies less, our lymphatic system suffers.
-This is the system that helps to clear things (like the cold and flu) from the body.
+This is the system that helps to clear things (like the cold, flu, bronchitis, and the like) from the body.
 So, if it isn’t activated by regular movement, viruses and bacteria can hang around.
 As the winter months age on and we become more sedentary, we begin to lose our energy capacity, which weakens our body and immune system.

 Just because you can’t run or get active outdoors doesn’t mean there isn’t plenty to do indoors!